PhilipDeFraties/NightWriter/README.md

 # [Nightwriter](https://backend.turing.io/module1/projects/night_writer/)

 ## Turing Mod 1 Independent Project
 This is a Ruby program for translating alphabetical characters into Braille and vice versa.
-Writer and reader runner files are used to perform the translations, when running these files 2 additional files are given from the command line, the first contains text to be translated and a new file in which the translation will be written.
+Writer and reader runner files are used to perform the translations.
+When running the runner files 2 additional files are given from the command line, the first should contain text to be translated and the second should be a new file into which the translation will be written.

 Braille uses a two-by-three grid of dots to represent characters.
 This concept is simulated by using three lines of symbols.

 For example, the english character 'h' is represented as follows: